tp7309/TTPassGen/README.rst

       -d, --dictlist TEXT            read wordlist from the file, multi files should by seperated by comma.
-      -r, --rule TEXT                define word format, $0 means refer first file in wordlist, some built-in charsets:
+      -r, --rule TEXT                define word format, $0 means refer first file in dictlist option, some built-in charsets:

                                      ?l = abcdefghijklmnopqrstuvwxyz
                                      ?u = ABCDEFGHIJKLMNOPQRSTUVWXYZ